majora2007/plex-anime-tags/README.md

     - You may need to fetch the latest data dump [here](http://anidb.net/api/anime-titles.dat.gz) and place into  data/anime-titles.dat.
 * Not all tags I want are getting sent to Plex?
     - You either need to lower the min_tag_weight in settings.ini or update the genres.csv to include that as an allowed genre.
+* I want one genre to represent multiple tags.
+How can I do this?
+    - Use genre_map.csv to map multiple tags into other tags.
+Tags get written in this order: From AniDB, min weight filter, map, take from plex if genre field is locked, then write to Plex.